awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/_faq.md

 {{% /expand%}}

-### My Athena database has tables in call ed year and payer
+### My Athena database has tables in called year and payer
 {{%expand "Click here to expand step by step instructions" %}}

 We have upgraded the lab to work for multi-payers.
 For this we added a new partition of payer_id=your_payer_id which can upset the crawler.